dishadtu/Ramayan/README.md

 Open each notebook in Jupyter or Colab and run the cells sequentially to execute the RAG pipeline, query the model, and evaluate the results.

 # Evaluation Metrics
-Answer Relevancy: Measures how well the answer aligns with the question.
+**Answer Relevancy:** Measures how well the answer aligns with the question.
-Faithfulness: Checks if the answer accurately reflects the content of the documents.
+**Faithfulness:** Checks if the answer accurately reflects the content of the documents.
-Contextual Relevancy: Assesses the relevance of the context used in generating the answer.
+**Contextual Relevancy:** Assesses the relevance of the context used in generating the answer.
-Hallucination: Identifies whether the model generates incorrect or fabricated information.
+**Hallucination:** Identifies whether the model generates incorrect or fabricated information.
-Toxicity: Evaluates the presence of harmful or inappropriate content.
+**Toxicity:** Evaluates the presence of harmful or inappropriate content.
-Contributing
-Contributions are welcome!
-Please submit issues or pull requests to enhance the functionality of the project.

 # Acknowledgements
-Hugging Face: For providing pre-trained models.
+**Hugging Face**: For providing pre-trained models.
-Langchain: For tools used in embedding and indexing.
+**Langchain**: For tools used in embedding and indexing.
-DeepEval: For evaluation metrics.
+**DeepEval**: For evaluation metrics.